amvillegas/StMoMo/README.md

 License:
 ========

-This package is free and open source software, licensed under GPL (\>= 2)
+This package is free and open source software, licensed under GPL (&gt;= 2)

-If you are interested in the package feel free to email <andresmauriciovillegas@gmail.com> or track development at <https://github.com/amvillegas/StMoMo>
+If you are interested in the package feel free to email <andresmauriciovillegas@gmail.com> or track development at <http://github.com/amvillegas/StMoMo>